 \end{table}

-Overall cost of assuming policy adjustment costs apply when they are absent (first value) or from ignoring them when they are present (second value).
-These overall costs are shown for different severities of policy adjustment costs (columns) and levels of environmental variability (rows) and for three different functional forms for policy adjustment costs ($\Pi_i$ for $ i=1-3$).
-Values expressed as percentages of the maximum expected net present value when no policy adjustment costs apply and this is known to managers ($ NPV_0 ({\bf h_0^*}) $).

-MORE DETAILING WHEN WE HAVE THE TABLE.

 \section{Discussion}

 TO COME PENDING WHAT THE RESULTS SHOW.

 \begin{itemize}

 \item From Meeting 3: Interest in how the inclusion of these costs would operationally put a population at greater risk of extinction (e.g. if including the transaction costs increases the variance and autocorrelation of $N$ when subject to the optimal policy).
 Should expect this, because as the transaction costs become infinite, you would never change your policy which puts you in the world of open loop control - TAC fixed for all time, which we know puts the stock at greater risk of extinction.